dojo/framework/docs/en/middleware/supplemental.md

 ### `node`

-Provides widgets access to their underlying DOM nodes.
+Provides widgets access to their underlying DOM nodes, identified by node `key`s.
+When a valid DOM node is requested but unavailable, Dojo will re-render the widget as soon as the DOM node becomes available.

 **API:**